agraef/midizap/README.md

 (The corresponding "bidirectional" translations, which are indicated with the `=` and `~` suffixes, are rarely used with keyboard and mouse translations.
 Same goes for the special `SHIFT` token.
 Thus we'll discuss these in later sections, see *MIDI Translations* and *Shift State* below.)

-Data messages can also have a *step size* associated with them, which enables you to downscale pressure, controller and pitch bend changes.
+In data mode, input messages can also have a *step size* associated with them, which enables you to scale down changes in the parameter value.
 The default step size is 1 (no scaling).
-To change it, the desired step size is written in brackets immediately after the message token, but before the increment suffix.
-Thus, e.g., `CC1[2]+` denotes a sequence to be executed once whenever the controller increases by an amount of 2.
-As another (more useful) example, `PB[1170]` will give you 7 steps up and down, which is useful to emulate a shuttle wheel with the pitch bend wheel available on many MIDI keyboards.
-For instance, we might map this to the `"j"` and `"k"` keys used to control the playback speed in various video editors as follows:
+To change it, the desired step size is written in brackets immediately after the message token to be translated, but before the increment suffix.
+For instance, to slow down the cursor movement in the example above by a factor of 4:

 ~~~
-PB[1170]- "j"
+CC7[4]- XK_Left
-PB[1170]+ "l"
+CC7[4]+ XK_Right
 ~~~

 ## MIDI Translations